michaeluno/_fix-simplepie-errors/readme.txt

 For details, [see](https://core.trac.wordpress.org/ticket/42515).

-So until the issue is fixed in the core, this plugin can be used to avoid the warning for the time bing.
+So until the issue is fixed in the core, this plugin can be used to avoid the warning for the time being.

 = Fix =
 Just activate the plugin.